opensearch-project/documentation-website/_observing-your-data/alerting/triggers.md

 1. Select **Per document monitor**.
 2. Select a data source.
 3. Enter the query name and field information.
-For example, set the query to search for the `region` field with either operator "is" or "is not" and value "us-west-2".
+For example, set the query to search for the `region` field with either the operator "is" or "is not" and the value "us-west-2".
 4. Select **Add tag** and enter a tag name.
 5. Create the second query by selecting **Add another query** and add the same tag to it.